gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Get-AIPFileStatus.md

 ## DESCRIPTION
 The **Get-AIPFileStatus** cmdlet returns the Azure Information Protection status of a specified file or all files in a specified path.
 This status includes whether the file has a label, and if it does, the label name, who applied it, how it was applied, and when.

-In addition, the status includes whether the file is protected by Rights Management, and if it is, what Rights Management template was used to apply this protection.
+The status also includes whether the file is protected by Rights Management, and if it is, what Rights Management template was used to apply this protection.
 If the file was protected with custom permissions (an ad-hoc rights policy) instead of a template, "Restricted Access" is displayed instead of the template name.
+In addition, the [Rights Management owner and Rights Management issuer](https://docs.microsoft.com/information-protection/deploy-use/configure-usage-rights#rights-management-issuer-and-rights-management-owner) is displayed.

 Note that password-protected files always return the protection status of **False**.